thumbtack/thumbprint/www/src/cms/components-ios/alert-banner.md

 title: Alert Banner
 description: Important account information displayed at the top of the application.
 ---
-*This documentation page is still under construction, more coming soon...*

 ## **Usage**

 `AlertBanner` should be implemented as a global banner that displays at the top of the application.
 It is recommended to enforce a max height constraint to guard from the banner growing infinitely.